invictustitan2/aperion-chat-private/DEPLOYMENT.md

 ### Authentication Verification

-The API deployment workflow includes post-deployment verification:
+The API deployment workflow includes optional post-deployment verification.

-1. Test without auth (expects 401)
-2. Test with auth (expects 200)
-3. Fails deployment if authentication is broken
+- If Access service token secrets are configured in GitHub, it performs a service-token-authenticated check.
+- Otherwise it skips (production API is still protected by Access).

 ## Environment Variables Reference